-A second, more dangerous pest problem is mites.
-Deer mites are a source of Lyme disease and can be very difficult to remove once they latch on for a blood meal.
+A second, more dangerous pest problem is the presence of ticks and mites.
+Deer mites (AKA Demodex mites) carry a number of diseases that can pass on to you or your pets.
+Meanwhile, ticks are a source of Lyme disease and can be very difficult to remove once they latch on for a blood meal.
 Unlike fleas, the threat of mites isn’t about numbers, it’s about coming into contact with them at all.

 How to Get Rid of Deer

 There are a wide range of scare tactics and barriers you can use for repelling deer.
-Unlike many larger critters, traps aren’t an option, so the only real way to keep deer away is to make your yard or garden unattractive to them.
+Unlike many larger critters, traps aren’t a legal option.
+The only real way to keep deer away is to make your yard or garden unattractive to them.

 Keep Deer Out of a Garden

 Without some preventative measures, deer can decimate your vegetable garden; munch away at your daffodils, hostas, and pansies; and turn a carefully-tended paradise into a wasteland.
 Yet there are plenty of plants deer stay away from.

 A healthy mix of preventative measures can go a long way to keeping your garden safe.